YinhaoDeng/Adaboost-python-implementation/README.md

 # Adaboost-python-implementation
 - apply on wbdc dataset
-- implemented by python with basic python library.
+- implemented by python only with basic python library.